-Heading Aim Actions and Outputs Measurables and Outcomes Timescale y functions To maintain the compliance cycle of inspection and audit processes, and to continue licensing clinics.
+Aim Actions and Outputs Measurables and Outcomes Timescale To maintain the compliance cycle of inspection and audit processes, and to continue licensing clinics.
 Delivery of full programme of inspection and licensing, increasingly focusing on quality and safety of care.
-Centres are appropriately inspected and monitored against published performance indicators, and issued with licences for up to 4 years.
-Assurance for the public and other stakeholders.
-Continued programme of unannounced inspections, commenced in 2012/13.
-Effective management and automation, through Epicentre, of administrative processes.
-Throughout year Statutory regulatory functions Monitoring centre risks through the HFEA's risk based assessment tool.
-Outputs from the risk tool continue to provide management information for both HFEA and centres, highlighting areas of concern and opportunities for improvement.
-Analysis of general clinic performance indicators and clinic responses to self assessment questionnaire (SAQ).
-Close to real-time monitoring of: treatment outcomes; multiple birth rates; completeness, accuracy and timeliness of register Throughout year
+Clinics are appropriately inspected and monitored against published performance indicators, and issued with licences for up to 4 years.
+Assurance of standards and safety for the public and other stakeholders.
+Continued programme of unannounced inspections.
+Throughout year Monitoring centre risks through the HFEA's risk based assessment tool.
+Outputs from the risk tool continue to provide management information for both HFEA and clinics, highlighting areas of concern and opportunities for improvement.
+Throughout year Analysis of general clinic performance indicators and clinic responses to self assessment questionnaire (SAQ).
+Close to real-time monitoring of: treatment outcomes; multiple birth rates; completeness, accuracy and timeliness of register submissions; and payment of To maintain the compliance cycle of inspection and audit processes, and to continue To maintain the compliance cycle of inspection and audit processes, and to continue licensing clinics.Delivery of full programme of inspection and licensing, increasingly focusing on quality and safety of care.Monitoring centre risks through the HFEA's risk based assessment To maintain the compliance cycle of inspection and audit processes, and to continue licensing clinics.Delivery of full programme of inspection and licensing, increasingly focusing on quality and safety of care.Clinics are appropriately inspected and monitored against published performance indicators, and issued with licences for up to 4 years.
+Assurance of standards and safety for the public and other stakeholders.
+Continued programme of unannounced inspections.Monitoring centre risks through the HFEA's risk based assessment tool.Outputs from the risk tool continue to provide management information for both HFEA and clinics, highlighting areas of concern and opportunities for improvement.Analysis of general clinic performance indicators and clinic responses to self assessment questionnaire (SAQ).
+Close to real-time monitoring of: treatment outcomes; multiple birth rates; completeness, accuracy and